SophoanMeas/professional-readme-generator/README.md

 # Description

-This app allows the developer to generator a README markdown file
+This app allows the developer to generate a README markdown file

 # Table of Contents